On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Bounding denominators and bounded negativity

-\begin{remark} {\rm {The two propositions above have been proved for irreducible symplectic varieties possessing a resolution by a projective irreducible symplectic manifold by Lehn-Mongardi-Pacienza.
-The proof will appear in \cite{LMP}.}} \end{remark} From these two results, we deduce the following. \begin{prop} Let $X$ be a projective irreducible symplectic variety and let $E$ be a prime exceptional divisor on $X$.
+\begin{prop}[{\cite[Proposition 1.4 and Remark 4.3]{Druel}}] Let $X$ be a projective irreducible symplectic manifold and let $E$ be a prime exceptional divisor on it. \begin{enumerate} \item[(i)] Then there exists another irreducible symplectic manifold $X'$ birational to $X$ and a contraction $\pi': X'\rightarrow Y'$ to a normal variety whose exceptional locus is the strict transform $E'$ of $E$. \item[(ii)] If $l$ is a general primitive exceptional curve (i.e. a curve whose strict transform is a general fiber of $E'\to \pi'(E')$), then $l$ is either a smooth $\mathbb{P}^1$ or the union of two such $\mathbb{P}^1$ meeting in a point and moreover $E\cdot l=-2$. \end{enumerate} \end{prop} \begin{prop}[{\cite[Corollary 3.6 part 1 and 3]{markman}}] Let $X,E$ and $l$ be as above.
+Let us identify $H^2(X,\mathbb{Q})^\vee$ with $H_2(X,\mathbb{Q})$ and let $E^\vee$ be the map given by $q(E,\cdot)$ with the Beauville-Bogomolov-Fujiki form.
+Then \begin{enumerate} \item[(i)] the class of $l$ is $\frac{-2E^\vee}{q(E)}$, and \item[(ii)] either $E$ is primitive or $E/2$ is. \end{enumerate} \end{prop} From these two results, we deduce the following. \begin{prop} Let $X$ be a projective irreducible symplectic variety and let $E$ be a prime exceptional divisor on $X$.
 Assume that the conclusions of Propositions \ref{prop:druel_prime} and \ref{prop:mark_prime} hold.
 Then $|q(E)|\leq 4\card(A_X)$, where $A_X$ is the finite discriminant group $H^2(X,\mathbb{Z})^\vee/H^2(X,\mathbb{Z})$. \end{prop} \begin{proof} By the conclusion of Proposition \ref{prop:mark_prime}, either $E$ or $E/2$ is primitive.
 Let $D$ be this primitive class.
 Let $d$ be the divisibility of $D$, that is the positive generator of the ideal $q(D,H^2(X,\mathbb{Z}))\subset \mathbb{Z}$.
 Notice that $d$ divides $q(E)$.
-From the conclusion of Proposition \ref{prop:druel_prime}, item (i), we have that $\frac{-2q(E,\cdot)}{q(E)} $ is an integer class, which means that $q(E)$ divides $2q(E,\cdot)$.
+From the conclusion of Proposition \ref{prop:mark_prime}, item (i), we have that $\frac{-2q(E,\cdot)}{q(E)} $ is an integral class, which means that $q(E)$ divides $2q(E,\cdot)$.
 This last term generates the ideal $2d\mathbb{Z}\subset \mathbb{Z}$ if $E$ is primitive and $4d\mathbb{Z}\subset \mathbb{Z}$ otherwise.
 Therefore, we have one of the following: \begin{itemize} \item[a)] $D=E$ and $q(E)=kd,\ k=1,2$. \item[b)] $2D=E$ and $q(E)=kd,\ k=1,2,4$. \end{itemize} Hence, we only need to bound $d$.
 Let us consider the lattice $L:=H^2(X,\mathbb{Z})$ (which is a topological invariant) and the natural inclusion $L\hookrightarrow L^\vee$ given by sending an element $t\in L$ to $q(t,\cdot)$.
 This inclusion has finite index and $L^\vee/L=A_X$ is a finite group.
-Since $\frac{-2q(E,\cdot)}{q(E)} $ is an integer class, by a) or b) above, the element $\frac{2q(D,\cdot)}{kd}$ lies in $L^\vee$ and it gives a class in $A_X$ of order $kd/2$, as $D$ is primitive.
+Since $\frac{-2q(E,\cdot)}{q(E)} $ is an integral class, by a) or b) above, the element $\frac{2q(D,\cdot)}{kd}$ lies in $L^\vee$ and it gives a class in $A_X$ of order $kd/2$, as $D$ is primitive.
 Therefore, $d$ divides $2\card(A_X)$ and our claim holds. \end{proof} Notice that, if $\dim(X)\geq 4$, the bound $4\card(A_X)$ is sharp, as it is obtained in the case of the Hilbert-Chow exceptional divisor on the Hilbert scheme of points on a $K3$ surface.
 We can say the same about generalized Kummer varieties.
 However, when $A_X$ is not cyclic, its order can be replaced by the highest order of its elements.
 In the following table we summarize in the four known deformation classes what is $A_X$, the order $d$ of its highest order element and the highest absolute value of the square of a prime exceptional divisor:

 The above values can be found in \cite[Section 9]{mark_tor} for $K3^{[n]}$-type manifolds, in \cite{yoshi} for Kummer $n$ type, in \cite{rap_form} for O'Grady's sixfolds and \cite{mark_g2} for O'Grady's tenfolds.